Zeioth/distroupdate.nvim/README.md

 * placeholder

 ## Roadmap
+* TODO: The mason update command is still currently failing on NormalNvim when using this packge (check it out.)
 * TODO: Document the new added options.
 * TODO: We should create a autocmd for NvimReload by default on setup().
 * TODO: We should expose the option `hot_reload_extra_behavior` which gets a function, in case someone wants to do something extra in the autocmd, like reloading its nvim theme.